andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

-Similarly to Lawrence's experience, every woman in the company remarked that the most difficult part about the nudity was separating it from sexuality.
-But once they were able to make that cognitive transition it took some of the power from the nudity.
-Nearly every woman remarked that they were much more comfortable when they  it was a de-sexualized environment where everybody agrees that we're just expressing ourselves with our *bodies*.

-Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

-I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became, for lack of a better word, *meh*.
-I'm sure it had something to do with us scrambling to rip off all our clothes as quickly as possible while remembering our steps for the next pass.
-But as I stated earlier, everybody comported themselves in the most professional way possible.
-The nudity was always going to be as big or small of a deal as we made it.
-And we approached it with a matter-of-fact pragmatism that took the power away from the milieu of undress.

 When we strip ourselves of the carapace of modern society we cease to become Democrats or Republicans, Christians or Jews, citizens or immigrants.
 Whichever artificial tribal identity we cling to melts away to reveal that we are simply *humans*.
 A condition that does not know national borders, does not know ethnic divisions, does not know religious rivalries.
 The more we strip away the more we realize how similar we all are.

 I couldn't resist the urge to shoehorn a Carl Sagan quote here, in his iconic *Pale Blue Dot* Sagan poetically remarked,